MrVinkel/whisper/readme.md

 See how to configure Vault for either [userpass](https://developer.hashicorp.com/vault/docs/auth/userpass) or [oidc](https://developer.hashicorp.com/vault/docs/auth/jwt)

-Whisper uses per repository configuration called `.whisper.yml` to configure where to fetch secrets from and which secrets to fetch.
+Whisper requires a configuration file called `.whisper.yml`.
+This files configures how to authenticate to vault and which secrets to fetch.
+It should be placed in the root of a repository.

+All whisper commands uses this file for fetching secrets

 ```yaml
 provider: